davidbailey/dpd/README.md

 ```

 GTFS
-* url2gtfs(string: url)
-    * url is the URL of a GFTS file
-    * Returns a gtfstk.feed.Feed
 * get_rail_stops(gtfstk.feed.Feed: gtfs)
     * gtfs is the the FTFS object from url2gtfs (or gtfstk) that you would like to get only the rail stops from
     * Returns a pandas.core.frame.DataFrame